ajbatac/spotback/README.md

 - **Error: `INVALID_CLIENT: Invalid redirect URI`**: This is the most common error.
 Double-check that the `NEXT_PUBLIC_APP_URL` in your `.env` file exactly matches one of the Redirect URIs you've configured in the Spotify Developer Dashboard.
 The full URI must be `http://your-url/api/auth/callback/spotify`.
 - **401 Unauthorized / Session Expired**: Spotify access tokens expire after one hour.
 The application currently requires you to log out and log back in to get a new one.
+- **Favicon Errors**: The application uses `src/app/icon.tsx` to generate the favicon, which is the recommended method for the Next.js App Router.
+If you see conflicts, ensure you do not have a `favicon.ico` file in the `public/` directory.